A shared vision

 Theory of Change:

-Sustainable Conservation Cycle
+Cycle of Sustainable Conservation

 Teoría del cambio